Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Illustrations

 We follow the procedure of CES outlined in Section \ref{sec:dream}.
-First, we run EKS with ensemble size $J=100$ for $N=50$ iterations and collect ensembles $\{u_n^{(j)}, \mG(u_n^{(j)})\}_{j,n}$.
-Then we train DNN with $75\%$ of these 5000 ensembles and use the remaining $25\%$ for testing.
+First, we run EKS with ensemble size $J=100$ for $N=50$ iterations and collect 5000 ensemble pairs $\{u_n^{(j)}, \mG(u_n^{(j)})\}_{j=1,n=1}^{J,N}$.
+Then we train DNN with $75\%$ of these ensembles and use the remaining $25\%$ for testing.
 The DNN has 3 layers with `softplus' activation function for the hidden layers and `linear' activation for the output layer with the units linearly interpolated between input dimension ($d=3$) and output dimension ($m=100$).
 We also train AE with the same split of training/testing data.
-The AE has latent dimension $d_L=2$, 2 layers for encoder, 2 layers for decoder, and activation function chosen as `LeakyReLU($\alpha=2$)'.
-We run $\infty$-HMC, emulative $\infty$-HMC and DREAM $\infty$-HMC (Algorithm \ref{alg:DRe-infHMC}) to collect 10000 posterior samples of $u$ after burning in the first 10000 respectively.
-Figure \ref{fig:lin_pairpdf} shows that both emulative $\infty$-HMC and DREAM $\infty$-HMC generate samples very close to the original $\infty$-HMC showing that they all represent the true distribution whose 3-standard deviation contours are plotted in red ellipses.
+The AE has latent dimension $d_L=2$, with 2 encoder layers and 2 decoder layers.
+We use `LeakyReLU($\alpha=2$)' as the activation function.
+We run $\infty$-HMC, emulative $\infty$-HMC and DREAMC $\infty$-HMC (Algorithm \ref{alg:DRe-infHMC}) to collect 10000 posterior samples of $u$ after burning in the first 10000 respectively.
+Figure \ref{fig:lin_pairpdf} shows that both emulative $\infty$-HMC and DREAMC $\infty$-HMC generate samples very close to the original $\infty$-HMC.
+All three methods capture the true distribution whose 3-standard deviation contours are plotted as red ellipses.